-Dr. Hoy may surgery as the best treatment for your foot or ankle condition.
+Dr. Hoy may find that surgery as the best treatment for your foot or ankle condition.
 Surgery becomes an option when conservative (non-surgical) methods have not adequately provided relief of pain, improvement of function or correction of a deformity.
 Surgery may also be undertaken as a preventive measure to keep some conditions from worsening.

 Weighing the Risks and Benefits of Surgery.
 The major benefits of foot or ankle surgery are decreased pain and improved function.
 In some cases, surgery is also beneficial as a means to keep a condition from getting worse or causing other problems in the future.